54mv39/web/README.md

 Description:

--This Project adds tracker Functionality to Transmission Torrent Client Remote Web Interface (tested only on latest ubuntu linux).
+-This Project adds tracker Functionality to Transmission Torrent Client Remote Web Interface (tested only on  ubuntu 16).

 Installation: